hastyjr/Pewlett-Hackard-Analysis/README.md

 ## Delivering the Employees Eligible for the Mentorship Program

-The second deliverable was to provide
+The second deliverable was to provide a list of

 *